 FILO 4115.
 PHILOSOPHY OF RELIGION.
-Three credit hours.
-Three hours of lecture per week.

 Critical reflection on the nature, function and value of religious experience in its cognitive and moral dimensions.
 FILO 4125.
 PHILOSOPHY OF LAW.
 Three credit hours.
 Three hours of lecture per week.

 Philosophical analysis of the main classical and contemporary theories of the nature and function of law.